anodyne/nova/docs/ideas.md

 * A user should be asked for their email address first.
 Once they've filled that in, an Ajax call should check to see if that email address exists in the system.
 If it does, it won't show any of the user information fields since they'll be ignored anyway.
 If the email address doesn't exist in the system, it will show the user information fields so they can fill them out.

-## Dynamic Forms

-* Add a field to the database that admins can write help content in.
-If that field isn't empty, display a question mark icon that when hovered over, shows the help information.
-* Fields that only admins can see and edit.
-* Dynamic user information form.

 ## Form Builder

 * Much like Wufoo, Nova really needs a form builder that will help admins creating their forms.
 (Likely a future update.)
-* Drag fields around to re-order.
 * Drag fields on to the form to add.
 * Click on a field to see all its properties and change them.
 * Form options including intro text.